DonutL0rd/LoRA_MLX-LM/SingleLoRA/README.md

 ## Quick Start (Pre-Trained)

-You can chat with the pre-trained model immediately.
+You can run inference with the pre-trained model immediately.

 1.  **Run Inference:**
     ```bash